5 Questions around this concept.

 Directions for question:

-The maintenance engineers submitted a survey report to Mr Dube on the estimate of the expenditure behind repairs of the aircrafts A to J. All the expenditures behind repairs (in Rs crores) of each aircraft were integral.
+The maintenance engineers submitted a survey report to Mr Dube on the estimate of the expenditure behind repairs of aircraft A to J. All the expenditures behind repairs (in Rs crores) of each aircraft were integral.
 The repairs with an estimated cost of rupees ten to twenty crores were termed as ‘minor repairs’, that of rupees thirty to forty crores as ‘medium repairs’ and that of rupees fifty to sixty crores as ‘major repairs’.

-The report was in the form of a Scatter Graph as shown below :
+The report was in the form of a Scatter Graph as shown below.

-The report also stated that :
+The report also stated that,

 c) Aircraft coded G needed the maximum and aircraft coded H the minimum repairing expenditure.